PPM Express Help Center

 After adding tasks, you can organize them into your groups to help break things up into phases, types of work, departments, etc.

-3. On the Configure groups page that will be opened click the New Task Group button.
+3. On the Configure Task Groups page that will be opened click the New Task Group button.

-4. On the Create Group page enter a name for the group, select the group color and click Create Task Group button.
+4. On the Create Group page enter a name for the group, select the group color, and click the Create Task Group button.

 On the Configure Tasks Groups page navigate to the required group and select to edit or delete it.